In this article

 An enterprise iPaaS handles three workloads at once: application integration (SaaS-to-SaaS), data integration (warehouses, lakes, batch ETL), and process automation (long-running workflows across systems).
 It supports SSO, role-based access, audit logs, on-prem connectors, and SOC 2 / ISO 27001 / HIPAA depending on the vertical.

-The iPaaS market grew 23.4% to $8.5 billion in 2024 (Gartner, iPaaS Market Share Analysis 2024), and Gartner expects 40% of enterprise apps to integrate AI agents by end-2026.
+The iPaaS market grew 23.4% to $8.5 billion in 2024 (Gartner, iPaaS Market Share Analysis 2024), and Gartner expects 40% of enterprise apps to feature task-specific AI agents by end-2026, up from less than 5% in 2025 (Gartner, August 2025).
 That second number is the reason every shortlist now includes an AI/agent-ready capability.

 The 2026 shortlist